BIH-DMBS/CLUES/README.md

 ## About

-The Climate, Urbanicity, Environment and Society (CLUES) framework is a toolkit for generating a harmonised, geospatial environmental database that integrates diverse environmental exposures with health research data at the individual-level.
+CLUES (Climate, Urbanicity, Environment and Society) is a modular workflow that enables researchers to systematically integrate open-access geospatial environmental data with health research datasets at the individual-level.
+It automates the download, harmonisation, and management of data across climate, built/natural environment, air pollution, and regional socioeconomic conditions.

-The expanding ecosystem of open-access geospatial data offers unprecedented opportunities for synergistic data linkage, yet also presents challenges related to fragmentation, heterogeneity, and technical complexity.
-Given the growing recognition of the environment as a key determinant of physical and mental health, there is increasing need for scalable tools that enable the systematic integration of environmental data in biomedical research.

-CLUES addresses these needs by enabling selection and automated download of geospatial data from multiple sources, along with the harmonisation of datasets, standardising file formats, spatial and temporal coverage, and map projections to ensure interoperability and consistency across data layers.
-The CLUES database contains key environmental domains, characterising the built and natural environment, climate and extreme weather, air pollution, and regional socioeconomic conditions.
-Its framework is designed to be extensible, enabling addition of new environmental variables and ongoing integration of emerging datasets over time.
+**Key Features**
+•	Automated data retrieval from multiple open-access geospatial sources
+•	Standardised harmonisation of spatial/temporal coverage, projections, and file types
+•	Modular integration with health cohort datasets at the individual level
+•	Extensible architecture for adding new environmental variables over time

-CLUES adheres to FAIR (Findable, Accessible, Interoperable, Reusable) data and GDPR (General Data Protection Regulation) principles.
+•	Adherence to FAIR (Findable, Accessible, Interoperable, Reusable) and data protection principles

 ![Diagram](docs/CLUES_schema.png)

-## Deployment
+## Getting started

 #### Set up a virtual python environment: